Acura NSX Insurance Rates

 Rates are averaged for all Acura NSX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Teen drivers are the costliest to insure, costing up to $597 a month if they have full coverage
+- 16 to 18-year-old drivers are charged the highest rates, costing up to $569 each month for full coverage

 Rate Tables and Charts